d4rkd0s/scrapehaven/README.md

 `cp .env.example .env`

-Fill out the `.env` file with your Wallhaven credentials
+Fill out the `.env` file with your Wallhaven credentials (Account is required)

 You are ready to go!